 The standard of healthcare in Germany is excellent and there's a growing culture centred on healthy living.

 Both public and private hospitals in Germany should meet expats' expectations.
 Germany is home to several leaders in medical research and pharmaceuticals, and there are numerous specialist hospitals, with Berlin, in particular, being a leading health destination in Europe and housing some of the country's largest medical centres.

 Hospitals in Germany

 With more than 2,000 hospitals in the country, expats will never be too far away from medical assistance.
 Around half of these are public hospitals, while there are two kinds of private hospitals in Germany: non-profit and for-profit facilities.

 Medical facilities in both public and private clinics in Germany are first class and are known for having short waiting times.
-Doctors and medical staff are well-trained, professional and generally speak English well.
+Doctors and medical staff are well trained, professional and generally speak fluent English.
 Most German hospitals have a number of specialists, but it's also possible to find specialists that work outside of hospitals.

 Typically, expats in need of medical assistance would first visit a General Practitioner who would assess them and then refer them to a specialist if it's necessary.

 Pharmacies and medicines in Germany